ia-eknorr/ignition-version-control/Workstation Setup.md

 >
 > For Windows:
 >
 > - Check if you have winget by running `winget -v` on Command Prompt.
-If it doesn't return a version number, then talk to @eknorr.
-He will help you.
+If it doesn't return a version number, then try the direct download link given above.
 >
 > For MacOS:
 >